Stan-BK/img-preload/README.md

 import ImgPreload from '@stan_bk/img-preload'

 new ImgPreload({
+  imaegs: [] // need an array of images that are expected to handle loading, default: document.images
   isLazy: true, // if enable lazyload
   lazySrcAttr: 'data-src', // src attribute name to access
   customShade: document.createElement('div'), // custom shade, expect a document element or function